 - Where you live — such as if you live in multiple states during the year or a rural location — might affect available plans.
 Ask a navigator for help with the best option.

-- Your OOP costs for premiums, deductibles, and copays can vary with plans.
+- Your out-of-pocket costs for premiums, deductibles, and copays can vary with plans.
 Review what isn’t covered.
 Add the costs of noncovered items and then compare that to lower premiums to see which is the better option.

 - Medicare rates plans based on member surveys and other criteria from 1 to 5.
 Check the plan rating before making your decision.
 You can switch one time into a five-star plan from a lower-rated plan between December 8 and November 3.